 Roasted beet hummus is loaded with nutrients and makes for a beautiful appetizer or condiment!
 Serve it up with pita bread, chips, and raw vegetables, or use it to spread on sandwiches, burgers, pizzas, you name it!

 For those of us who love slathering just about anything with hummus, this version is otherworldly.

 Although I’m a big fan of classic hummus recipes, I also love to change them up from time to time by adding nutrient-packed ingredients.
-I’ve been known to add kale to hummus – guilty as charged.
+I’ve been known to add kale to hummus, as seen in my Roasted Garlic Kale Hummus – guilty as charged.

 You may remember from the Beet Hummus and Caramelized Onion Crostini recipe I posted a while back that I’m all about changing up my garbanzo dip with various flavors and ingredients.

 To throw an extra spin into this whirlwind of flavor, add a pinch of ground cinnamon.
 It may sound strange, but cinnamon adds unique flavor and warmth to the dipping experience.

 For a supercharged vitamin and protein-packed dip of your dreams, here’s what you’ll need: